PacificCommunity/ofp-sam-yft-cc/README.md

 # Questions

-1. The yellowfin diagnostic model doitall seems to stop between phases.
+1. The yellowfin [01_diagnostic](01_diagnostic) model doitall seems to stop between phases.
 When we run doitall for the first time, it creates 00.par and stops.
 If we run it again, it creates 01.par and stops.
 If we run it again, it starts phase 2.
 Is this the expected behavior, given the content of the script?

 2. We have compared the swordfish 2017 refcase doitall and Nicks' swordfish CC solution phase file to isolate the CC flags.
 See: https://github.com/PacificCommunity/ofp-sam-mfcl-school/blob/main/tutorial_1_ccond/swo2017_arni/README.md.
-   When we paste these CC flags into the yellowfin diagnostic model doitall and replace the original executable (2.0.7.0) with new (2.0.8.4 from 2022_02_23), we get the following error:
+   In the yellowfin [03_cc_flags](03_cc_flags) folder we have pasted these CC flags into the yellowfin diagnostic model doitall and also replaced the original executable (2.0.7.0) with new (2.0.8.4 from 2022_02_23).
+However, we get the following error:

 ```
 Making a copy of an unallocated dvector